MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaDirectorySubscription.md

   \[SkuId \<String\>\]: The object ID of the SKU associated with this subscription.
   \[SkuPartNumber \<String\>\]: The SKU associated with this subscription.
   \[Status \<String\>\]: The status of this subscription.
-Possible values are: Enabled, Expired, Suspended, Warning, LockedOut.
+Possible values are: Enabled, Deleted, Suspended, Warning, LockedOut.
   \[TotalLicenses \<Int32?\>\]: The number of seats included in this subscription.

 SERVICESTATUS \<IMicrosoftGraphServicePlanInfo\[\]\>: The provisioning status of each service that's included in this subscription.